//

 How do I sign up to participate in research?

 You need to make appointments with researchers to participate and earn course credit.
-Use the Subject Pool web site (http://pennstate.sona-systems.com/) to make appointments.
+Use the SONA web site (http://pennstate.sona-systems.com/) to make appointments.
 When you arrive, log into SONA using your PSU login, click on “VIEW AVAILABLE STUDIES.”
 Click on the name or the “Timeslots Available” box for the study you want to learn more about.
 Please pay attention to the information about eligibility.
 Not everyone is eligible to participate in every study.
 Read the information about the study carefully.
 If you are interested in participating, click on “View Time Slots for This Study.”
-Click on the sign up box for the time you want.
+Click on the sign-up box for the time you want.

 Typically, it takes researchers a few weeks to get research studies ready.
 You should plan to complete one hour of research participation within the first few weeks of the semester, more hours throughout the middle weeks of the semester, and your final hour or two in the final weeks of the semester.